- Culture

 Album Review: Michael D. Higgins, Against All Certainty

-‘Brothers’ also mines early memories and the emotional impact of key events, and he again reaches back to the family for ‘My Mother Married My Father In Mount Melleray In 1937’.
+‘Brothers’ also mines early memories and the emotional impact of key events, and he again reaches back to the family for the excellent, reflective ‘My Mother Married My Father In Mount Melleray In 1937’.

 A chiming church bell and soft brass takes us straight into the title piece, stirring in this listener a challenge to the alleged certainty of religious (and political?) zealotry.

-There’s a modest courage in Michael D’s willingness to risk the ire of those who want him to write their way.
+There’s an admirably modest courage in Michael D’s willingness to risk the ire of those who want him to write their way.
 In that sense, he’s in wonderful company, alongside Joyce, Beckett, Edna O’Brien, Dylan, Cohen, Patti Smith et al – none of whom, thankfully, ever knew their place.

 8/10